devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ### 6.Fix Imessage and Facetime.
 If you are new to the apple account or if you are using apple account for the first time in hackintosh, You need to use the apple account for one month and use icloud.
 Even though, the imessages or factime don't work..
 The thing is "Use it" for a month or more and automatically after some days, Magically facetime and imessages workss...Tada...

+Disclaimer - I am not Responsible for any cause of damage for your device.
+- You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev)

  Inform me, If there is any spelling mistake in the Installtion or any where...
 Thanks to the OpenCore Team, SAITEJA for testing, also me ofcourse.